voedger/reqmd/worklog.md

   - CoverageFootnoteID shall be unique within a file
   - For each RequiremntID, maximum CoverageFootnoteID shall be found and then incremented

+### 020: System tests

+- Chat.S37T: Create a plan how to build system tests.

 --------------------

 ## TODOs